 The Aviation industry has been at least somewhat resilient in the face of the global challenges that they’ve had to endure.

-Delta Air Lines, as an example, had the best response to the pandemic.
+Delta Air Lines, for example, had the best response to the pandemic.
 They focused on cleaning procedures, like electrostatic disinfectant of all planes, gate areas and bridges.
-They were also the first to commence boarding from back-to-front.
+They were also the first to commence boarding from back to front.

 Alaska Airlines also created policies that cater to their passengers by including free masks, limiting and controlling capacity, and offering elite status to loyalty members.